 One of the secrets of visiting Selayar is discovering how to get there.
 The very fact it takes about nine to ten bumpy hours overland to reach this unspoilt, idyllic, tropical sea gypsy paradise, makes this little known tucked away treat in the South of Sulawesi a pleasure.
 Places that are this far removed from the trappings of mainstream tourism lead you on a discovery; an adventurous travel experience that is truly unique.

-Selayar Island is a fascinating destination owing to its unique landscape, and its beautiful unspoilt beaches.
+Selayar Island is a fascinating destination owing to its unique landscape, and its offer beautiful unspoilt beaches.
 The west side area of the island is mainly inhabited by fishermen, who live in small villages that continue to follow their traditions largely unaffected by western influences, most favorite place on the west side is Gusung Island.
 This island is mostly visited by those who want to stay at white sandy beautiful beach.

 The east side of the island is sparsely populated and still heavily covered with rain forest.
 This the forest where Tarsier monkey which is considered the smallest monkey in the world can be found, also possible to find numerous species of birds, small reptiles, marsupials, varans and even wildboars.
 The east side of Selayar island is surrounded with a reef which offer great underwater scenery and its look a paradise for Diving, Snorkeling and Fishing activities.